cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/electric-fields.md

   - Electric field
   - Motion of a point charge in an electric field
   - Electric dipoles
+objectives:
+  - Describe the electric field around different charge configurations
+  - Calculate the electric force on a point charge due to an electric field
+  - Calculate the torque on an electric dipole
+  - Determine the motion of an point charge within a uniform electric field
 ---

-## 🎯 Objectives

-* Describe the electric field around different charge configurations
-* Calculate the electric force on a point charge due to an electric field
-* Calculate the torque on an electric dipole
-* Determine the motion of an point charge within a uniform electric field

 ## 📋 Sequence